-Term Information Medium and Communication Technology and Harmonization Initiative (MITHI).
-Jointly undertaken by DBM, DOST and NEDA, a process for the planning, budgeting, implementation, monitoring, and evaluation of government-wide ICT programs and projects, ensuring alignment with the broad framework of Philippine Development President Aguino's Social Contract and the e-Government Master Plan.
+Medium Term Information and Communication Technology and Harmonization Initiative (MITHI).
+Jointly undertaken by DBM, DOST and NEDA, a process for the planning, budgeting, implementation, monitoring, and evaluation of government-wide ICT programs and projects, ensuring alignment with the broad framework of the Philippine Development Plan, President Aquino's Social Contract and the e-Government Master Plan.
 A centralized, rationalized, and streamlined approval and budgeting process for ICT projects.

-Modified Disbursement Scheme (MDS).
-A disbursement system implemented to facilitate effective management of the national government's cash resources, whereby national government agencies/GOCCs settle their payables through issuance of checks or through direct crediting to bank accounts, chargeable against the account of the Treasurer of (TOP/Bureau Philippines of the Treasury) being maintained with the head offices of the three government servicing banks (GSBs) (LBP, DBP, and PVB).
+Modified Disbursement Scheme A disbursement system (MDS). implemented to facilitate effective of the national management government's cash resources, whereby national government agencies/GOCCs settle their payables through issuance of checks or through direct crediting to bank accounts, chargeable against the account of the Treasurer of the the Philippines (TOP/Bureau of Treasury) being maintained with the head offices of the three government servicing banks (GSBs) (LBP, DBP, and PVB).